 Entertainment Jada Pinkett Smith, Spike Lee to boycott 2016 Oscars over lack of racial diversity Actress Jada Pinkett Smith and director Spike Lee will boycott this year's Academy Awards over nominees' lack of racial diversity.
 Photo Credit: AFP / Getty Images / Valerie Macon, Getty Images / Dimitrios Kambouris By Jamie Reysen email@example.com January 18, 2016 10:38 AM Print Share fbShare Tweet gShare Email Actress Jada Pinkett Smith and director Spike Lee will boycott this year's Academy Awards over nominees' lack of racial diversity.
 Pinkett Smith made the announcement in a video posted to Facebook early Monday morning.
 "Begging for acknowledgment or even asking diminishes dignity and diminishes power," she said.
 "And we are a dignified people, we are powerful, and let's not forget it."
 Lee echoed the sentiment on Instagram Monday morning, explaining that he and his wife would not attend the award show because the contenders for best actor, best actress, best supporting actor and best supporting actress are all white for the second year in a row.
 The "Chi-Raq" director quoted Martin Luther King, Jr., who said, "There comes a time when one must take a position that is neither safe, nor politic, nor popular, but he must take it because conscience tells him it is right."
 Chris Rock, who will host the Feb.
 28 award show, called the Oscars the "White BET Awards" on Twitter.
-By Jamie Reysen firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Jamie Reysen firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.